MetaDocencia/NASA_introduccion_ciencia_abierta_2026/Module_3/Lesson_4/M3_L4_readme.md

 ## Where to Share Data

 Data can be shared in a variety of locations.
-While sharing data via email or websites is popular, they are not recommended as they do not meet the requirements for findability or long-term archival support.
-Sharing data as part of the supplemental material of a peer reviewed publication, especially for small data sets, is acceptable in some fields.
-A long term repository that provides a permanent identifier is the best option for sharing of data.
+While sharing data via email or websites is popular, they are not recommended as they do not meet the requirements for searchability or long-term archival support.
+Sharing data as part of the supplemental material of a peer-reviewed publication, especially for small datasets, is acceptable in some fields.
+A long-term repository that provides a permanent identifier is the best option for sharing data.

 ### Selecting a Data Repository